Three-toed Box Turtle (Ambassador Animal)

-The Zoo is home to one domestic rabbit as part of our Ambassador Animal collection.
+The Zoo is home to one Three-toed Box Turtle as part of our ambassador animal program (habitat not on public display).

 Animal Facts